 Thomas M. Sims is an attorney in the Opioid Litigation Group at Baron & Budd.
-Since joining the firm in 1999, he has spent most of his career at Baron & Budd litigating complex environmental cases ranging from pharmaceutical injuries to water contamination to air pollution.
+Since joining the firm in 1999, he has spent most of his career litigating complex environmental cases ranging from pharmaceutical injuries to water contamination to air pollution.

 He was lead counsel in one of the largest Proposition 65 cases in history.
 Proposition 65 is a California state law that permits private citizens to enforce certain environmental regulations on behalf of the public.
 Mr. Sims represented three environmental groups in their efforts to reduce diesel exhaust emissions from school buses.
 Working as lead counsel, he was a driving force in securing a settlement in which the defendant agreed to invest more than $28 million to replace or retrofit school buses that were built before 2003 with air pollution control devices.

 Mr. Sims has worked on behalf of communities that were harmed by toxic releases from nearby industrial activities.
-In 2006 he received the Trial Lawyer of the Year award from the non-profit Trial Lawyers for Public Justice in connection with his work on a long-running insurance coverage dispute.
+In 2006 he received the Trial Lawyer of the Year award from the non-profit Public Justice in connection with his work on a long-running insurance coverage dispute.
 Originally filed in 1985, the case involved groundwater contamination of public aquifers in Tucson, Arizona.
 As a result of the efforts of Mr. Sims and his co-counsel, the case finally settled in 2005.
 During the intervening twenty years, Baron & Budd won two trials and prevailed on three separate appeals.
 Mr. Sims also represented the Governor of the State of Louisiana in his efforts to secure natural resource damages resulting from the BP Oil Spill.

-Thomas Sims has also represented whistleblowers under state and federal false claims acts.
-He currently represents two mechanics who allege that their former employer, the largest school bus operator in the country, consistently shortcut health and safety procedures in order to increase profits.
+Mr. Sims has also represented whistleblowers under state and federal false claims acts.
+He represented two mechanics who alleged that their former employer, the largest school bus operator in the country, consistently shortcut health and safety procedures in order to increase profits.
 In connection with his work on that case, Mr. Sims persuaded the California Court of Appeals to adopt the theory of implied certification as a basis for liability under the California False Claims, the first time a California court adopted this theory.